launchdarkly/android-client-sdk/README.md

 # Prerelease LaunchDarkly Android SDK
+This library is compatible with Android SDK versions 15 and up (4.0.3 Ice Cream Sandwich)

 NOTE: This is an early build and should not be used in production!

 How to use:
 Check out the included example app, or follow things here: